How to Get Local User Accounts from Domain Computers

 Local User Accounts Report

-SEE ALSO: How to Create Bulk users in Active Directory using PowerShell Script?
+SEE ALSO: How to Create Bulk Users in Active Directory using PowerShell Script?

 Fetch Local User Accounts from Domain Computers using PowerShell Script